koenrane/KR-new-site/content/towards-a-new-impact-measure.md

 ### WYSIATI

-_What You See Is All There Is_ is a crippling bias present in meat-computers:
+"What You See Is All There Is" is a crippling bias present in meat-computers:

 > [!quote] [Wikipedia](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow#Optimism_and_loss_aversion)
 >